-MWF 1:30 pm-2:20 pm
+MWF 2:30 pm-3:20 pm

 Smith Hall, Room 108

 Text: There is no textbook.
 Material for exams will be taken from the lectures.
 If you want to use a textbook, you can use any cognition text from other (present and past) sections of this course, or you can purchase a textbook online.
 Class notes will be available on the web (see below).
 The notes are reduced in size so that six slides fit on a single page.
-You can either download individual lectures (below) or you can download the entire set of lectures notes in a single file (44 MB).
+You can either download individual lectures (below) or you can download the entire set of lectures notes in a single file (51 MB).
 There are also optional readings in the schedule below.
-These readings may help if you are unsure about something or what to explore a topic further.
+These readings may help if you are unsure about something or want to explore a topic further.

 Class home page: The home page for this course is http://www.psych.purdue.edu/~gfrancis/Classes/PSY200/index.html From this page you can download lecture notes, view the class schedule, view current grades, and connect to the various homework laboratory assignments.
 This course does not use Blackboard.

 Make-up exams: Make-up exams will not be permitted unless you notify Dr. Francis at least 48 hours prior to the scheduled exam date.
 Missed exams will receive a grade of 0.